dra27/ocaml/release-info/howto.md

 # Switch to the new branch
 git checkout $BRANCH
-# increment VERSION, for instance
+# increment AC_INIT in configure.ac, for instance
 #   4.07.0+dev1-2018-06-26 => 4.07.0+dev2-2018-06-30
 make -B configure
 git commit -m "first commit on branch $BRANCH" -a